JonathanBowker/aiops.advancedanalytica.co.uk/README.md

 # Microsolutions for macro efficiencies

 ## Agentic Data Operations
-**AIOPS Agentic Data Operations**: Streamlining information management through the power of ML and Generative AI.
+**AIOPS Agentic Data Operations** - Streamlining information management through the power of ML and Generative AI.
 A suite of integrated microsolutions streamlining information management and improving data accuracy and quality.

 #### What is Agentic Data Operations?